You have complete control over who has access to the work you do in Timetoast.

 Role-based Permissions

 If you want, you can give others role-based access to your projects.
 This lets you work with other Timetoast users, or groups, both in and outside of your account.
 You can grant roles like admin, editor or viewer, depending on the level of access you want them to have.
+These permissions can be accessed via the 'Permissions & Access' option on your dashboard.
+You can grant and revoke permissions at any time.

 Public Sharing